thelonious/kld-intersections/README.md

 - polyline
 - rectangle

-To create these shapes, invoke the method name, passing in the arguments as described in the table in [Intersection API](#intersection-api).
-However, passing in, for example, a `Point2D`, you will need to pass in the `x` and `y` values separately.
-This allows code to utilize the intersection library without having to commit to the kld-affine classes.
+To create these shapes, invoke the method name from the list above, passing in the arguments as described in the table in [Intersection API](#intersection-api).
+However, when passing in, for example, a `Point2D`, you will need to pass in the `x` and `y` values separately.
+This allows your code to utilize the intersection library without having to commit to the kld-affine classes.

+To find the intersections of these shapes, invoke `Intersection.intersect` passing in your two shape descriptors, in any order.

 ### Example